The SFAA is an all-volunteer organization that relies on the active participation of its members for its success and continuity.

 SFAA Board of Directors

 The President, Vice-President, Secretary, Treasurer and Directors lead and coordinaate SFAA activities and serve a one-year term starting in January following an election in the proceeding December.
-The duties of each office is described in Section 3 of the SFAA Bylaws.
+The duties of each office is described in Article 3 of the SFAA Bylaws.
 The Board meets every month, either online or in-person.
 If you are willing to serve, please contact any member of the Board listed here.

 If you are interested in building your own telescope from scratch, consider volunteering as both a participant and leader at telescope building classes held at the Randall Museum and taught by other SFAA volunteers.